 - Completely cover the profile image with your image.
 Let your overlay enhance their image, not dominate it.

 - Include too many design elements.
 You don't need filters, glitter, banners, badges, and stickers all in the same image.
 Less is more.

 - Include your logo and/or branding (if it doesn't break the dos and don'ts above).

 Why is that last one a maybe?
-Because people come to Facebook to connect with friends and family.
-They instinctually avoid branding, logos, and anything that smells like an ad.
-Including your logo and/or a lot of branding in your profile overlay could cause people to scroll right past it, not realizing it's for a nonprofit cause.
+Because people come to Facebook to connect with friends and family, they instinctually avoid branding, logos, and anything that smells like an ad.
+Including your logo and/or a lot of branding in your profile frame could cause people to scroll right past it, not realizing it's for a nonprofit cause.
 If you choose to include your logo, have a very good reason for doing so, as it could decrease the overall reach and engagement for your cause.